evdcush/TensorFlow-wheels/README.md

 ```

 ## CUDA options:
+Use default paths.
+Whatever version of CUDA you have installed, it always links to the default `/usr/local/cuda` path.
+If you did not use default pathing during your CUDA setup, you probably already know what you are doing.
 ```
 # I'm on CUDA 10.0
 Please specify the CUDA SDK version you want to use.
 [Leave empty to default to CUDA 9.0]: 10.0